 If you can imagine how a high quality dresser drawer is formed, almost woven together, then you know how a dove tail corner on a log home appears.
 And finally the diamond cut pattern.
 Diamond cut pattern is very similar to the saddle notch, but the uppers and lowers are both cut to form the corner.
 For a saddle notch corner only the lowers are cut.

 Typically log lengths range between 8 and 50 feet.
 Often milled log homes utilize shorter length logs than do the handcrafted log homes.
 When evaluating the quality of a log home company, an important consideration is the joinery.
 Joinery is how the logs are joined together.
 The simplest form of joinery is when log ends are cut and pushed together.
 Then caulking or foam sealant is used to make the joint airtight.
-Another common form of joinery is a spleen made from vinyl or a 2x4.
-After the log end is cut, then the log is grooved vertically and the spleen is slid into place.
+Another common form of joinery is a spline made from vinyl or a 2x4.
+After the log end is cut, then the log is grooved vertically and the spline is slid into place.
 The last kind of joinery is finger joinery.
 Just like fingers, the end of each log is shaped so that as the log ends unite the joint weaves together.

 The above mentioned forms of joinery are very common to the milled log homes.
 Handcrafted log homes utilize the longer length logs of up to 50 feet.
 Some companies refer to their logs as full length wall logs, i.e. no joinery.
 How do they do this?
 Some companies utilize stub walls and interior logs walls to make the exterior log walls full length.
 When examining a log home, at times a row of log ends is visible on the long side of a home.
 That row of log ends reveals that an interior log wall has been woven into the home.
 An interior log wall makes a log house more structurally sound and keeps the logs as ‘full length wall logs’.